By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Unfortunately, that’s not always the case.

 Is Tap Water Safe?

-As the people of Flint, Michigan have tragically discovered over the past year, the water flowing through our drinking fountains and household taps may not be as pure and healthy as we would like to believe it is.
+As the people of Flint, Michigan have tragically discovered, the water flowing through our drinking fountains and household taps may not be as pure and healthy as we would like to believe it is.
 There, residents are struggling with lead contamination—but that’s just one pollutant we may be swallowing in our H2O.

 A three-year study by my favorite consumer watchdog organization, the Environmental Working Group (EWG), in 2009 found evidence of 316 different pollutants in tap water across 45 states.
 Of those 316 pollutants, 114 are regulated by the Environmental Protection Agency (EPA) and 202 are not (i.e. there aren’t any safety standards in place to make sure maximum levels are not exceeded).
 The possible silver lining here is that, 92 percent of the time, the 114 regulated pollutants did not exceed maximum acceptable levels (that being said, what the EPA deems “acceptable” is often more than what I think is okay ).
 As for the 202 unregulated chemicals, well… there are just too many unknowns on the table here for me to accept that tap water is safe, even by the EPA’s standards.

 EWG’s senior vice president for research, Jane Houlihan, was quoted in Scientific American magazine, saying, “It is not uncommon for people to drink tap water laced with 20 or 30 chemical contaminants.
 This water may be legal, but it raises serious health concerns.”